AlphaGit/alphas-manifesto-blog/_posts/2015-09-06-atps-angular-protractor-travis-saucelabs.md

 ## First of all, the reasons

-As you may remember, I have a project which is an Angular directive called <a href="https://github.com/AlphaGit/ng-pattern-restrict/">ng-pattern-restrict</a>, and while unit test did cover a lot of what I wanted the directive to cover, this directive is special in which it actually tries to modify what the user experience is like, going deep into browser API and input value control.
+As you may remember, I have a project which is an Angular directive called [ng-pattern-restrict](https://github.com/AlphaGit/ng-pattern-restrict/), and while unit test did cover a lot of what I wanted the directive to cover, this directive is special in which it actually tries to modify what the user experience is like, going deep into browser API and input value control.
 As such, unit tests did cover that my logic was correct, but it did not cover what browsers actually would do.
 This is why I wanted to change to an automation framework, to actually measure what a final user would see and make sure that it matches exactly what I wanted.

 ## Tools required